erlang/otp/erts/emulator/internal_doc/PTables.md

     be done before we publish the structure in the table.
 This, for example, includes storing the identifier in the process structure.

-6. Now we can publish the structure in the table by writing the the pointer to the process structure in the slot previously reserved in 3.
+6. Now we can publish the structure in the table by writing the pointer to the process structure in the slot previously reserved in 3.